HAPPY DUNES PROJECT :)

 OUT WITH THE OLD: Remove the dangerous and degrading wood and wire fencing that exists, and replace with alternative biodegradable fencing and/or beach grass.

-WHAT CONSERFEST DOES - Help us in our 10-for-10 Challenge!
+WHAT CONSERFEST DOES - Help us with our Happy Dunes Challenge!

 - GET THE WORD OUT!: Raise awareness of the issue with the visiting masses to educate, empower, while helping to minimize impact on the dunes and beachgrasses